The Australian Government’s position on e-cigarettes

 E-cigarette regulation is a shared responsibility between the Commonwealth, state and territory governments.
 The current regulatory framework draws on existing legislation and regulations that may apply to tobacco products, therapeutic goods, poisons and consumer goods.

 Unlike any e-cigarette product, all smoking cessation products lawfully available for sale in Australia have been evaluated by the Therapeutic Goods Administration (TGA) for safety and efficacy, and have been registered with the TGA.
 There are no restrictions on who might apply to the TGA.
 However, no e-cigarettes have been approved by the TGA to date.

-On 25 May 2017, it was announced that the Standing Committee on Health, Aged Care and Sport will inquire into and report on the use and marketing of e-cigarettes and personal vaporisers in Australia.
-Further information is available on the Parliament of Australia website.
+On 28 March 2018, the Standing Committee on Health, Aged Care and Sport published its final report on its Inquiry into the Use and Marketing of Electronic Cigarettes and Personal Vaporisers in Australia.
+The Government will carefully consider the Inquiry’s findings before providing a response.
+The Inquiry’s final report is available on the Parliament of Australia website.